Manage users, groups, and roles with SCIM

 ### Deactivate user

 * **Dedicated Cloud** / **Self-Managed**: Sets the user's `active` field to `false`.
-To restore a deactivated user's access your organization, see [Reactivate user](#reactivate-user).
+To restore a deactivated user's access to your organization, see [Reactivate user](#reactivate-user).

 <Note>This operation works for users only, not service accounts.
-Deactivating a service account is not supported.
+Deactivating a service account isn't supported.
 Manage team service accounts in the settings for the W\&B Team.</Note>

 #### Endpoint

-* **URL**: `<host-url>/scim/Users/{id}`
+* **URL**: `[HOST-URL]/scim/Users/{id}`

-* **Method**: PATCH
+* **Method**: `PATCH`

 #### Parameters